matthiasn/talk-transcripts/Halloway_Stuart/AgilityRobustnessClojureSpec.md

 ```

 So where are we with this?
 We are on Clojure alpha12 of Clojure 1.9.
 So we have done 12 alphas here.
 I expect we will go beta soon.
-So we
+So
-will be beta soon.
-People are already using it in production, but it
+this will be beta soon.
+People are already using it in production,
-is early days.
-We are eager to get people's experience reports.
+but it is early days.
+We are eager to get people's experience
-There is just a ton of really cool stuff that people at Strange Loop
+reports.
+There is just a ton of really cool stuff that people at
-are doing, and we would like to know how it works with spec.
+Strange Loop are doing, and we would like to know how it works with
+spec.

 Having said that, take advantage of the dynamic nature of spec.
 This
 is not an all or nothing thing that you have to jump into with both
 feet and do everywhere.
-Try doing little bits of it here and little
+Try using little bits of it here and little
 bits of it there.

 Be thoughtful about the danger areas.
 And one danger area is